Master Digital Marketing, WordPress, SEO

 Line spacing

-You see that the third section is more readable because that has a perfect spacing between the letter and lines.
+You see that the third section is more readable because that has perfect spacing between the letters and lines.
 THINK about it, it’s really important.

 4. Match the font With Your Brand Tone